MatHeartGaming/G-Repo/README.md

 # G-Repo

-[G-Repo](https://sites.google.com/view/g-repo/home-page) is a tool developed in java and it is useful in the **Mining Software Repository**, this area aims to collect empirical evidence using the data available in software repositories present on github.
+[G-Repo](https://sites.google.com/view/g-repo/home-page) is a tool developed in Java and it is useful in the **Mining Software Repository**, this area aims to collect empirical evidence using the data available in software repositories present on github.
 For example:

 > *“When and Why Your Code Starts to Smell Bad (and Whether the Smells* Go Away)”